mganss/XmlSchemaClassGenerator/README.md

                                xsd) to the XML namespace.
                                If no mapping is found for an XML namespace, a name is generated automatically (may fail).
+      --nf, --namespaceFile=VALUE
+                             file containing mapppings from XML namespaces to C# namespaces
+                               The line format is one mapping per line: XML namespace = C# namespace [optional file name].
+                               Lines starting with # and empty lines are ignored.
   -o, --output=FOLDER        the FOLDER to write the resulting .cs files to -i, --integer=TYPE         map xs:integer and derived types to TYPE instead
                                of automatic approximation